Competitive keyword analysis is the lifeblood of keyword research for any SEO expert or a website owner.

-And if your site is ranking pretty well already, it's absolutely vital to keep abreast of the SEO strategies used by the other big players, to avoid being left behind.
+And if your site is ranking pretty well already, it's absolutely vital to keep abreast of the SEO strategies used by the other big players, to avoid lagging behind.

-What every piece of content needs is keywords and, luckily, you don't need to only use Keyword Planner anymore.
-One of the most effective keyword research strategies is to look at how well your SEO competitors are doing in search results and which keywords they are targeting to rank high that you aren't.
+What Every piece of content needs keywords to rank high on SERPs, and luckily, you don't need to only use Google Ads Keyword Planner anymore.
+One of the most effective keyword research strategies is to look at how your SEO competitors rank in search results, and find their top ranking keywords that you aren't targeting yet.

 By finding competitor keywords and analyzing them across dozens of metrics, you can create a better keyword core for your own website.

 Rank Tracker keyword research tool has the perfect module for this called Ranking Keywords.
 Using it, you can see all of the ranking keywords of any domain you need, along with a host of SEO metrics, which makes it indispensable for competitive keyword research.